AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 You may also have object references of one or more controllers inside another controller.
 Consider having a list controller for database records and an edit / create controller for a single record.
 Once you create a new or update an existing record the list controller should then refresh its list.

 Controller references are handled in the same way as component references.
-However, this approach is only useful for a very limited and known number of controllers.
+However, this approach is only useful for a very limited and known number of controller references.
 For having more flexibility, you should rather go for the page listener approach.